• Skip to main content

 For the beef, I buy stew meat that is already cubed and ready to go.
 Stew meat is usually from the beef shoulder, otherwise known as "chuck".
 A top or bottom round roast cubed into 1-inch pieces would also work well in this stew.

-The remaining ingredients are beef, fresh vegetables, and herbs and spices.
+The remaining ingredients are beef, fresh vegetables, herbs, and spices.
 Always be sure to read labels on herbs and spices to be sure there aren’t any cross-contact issues.

 Slow cooker or pressure cooker